RS2G: Data-Driven Scene-Graph Extraction and Embedding for Robust Autonomous Perception and Scenario Understanding

-Next, the sequence of scene-graph embeddings is temporally modeled by a long short-term memory (LSTM) \cite{hochreiter1997long} network.
-For each timestamp $t$, the LSTM updates the hidden state $p_t$ and cell state $c_t$ as follows,
+We employ a long short-term memory (LSTM)~\cite{hochreiter1997long} network to convert the sequence of scene-graph embeddings to the spatial-temporal embedding $\mathcal Z$.
+For each timestamp $t$, the LSTM updates the hidden state $p_t$ and cell state $c_t$ as

-where $\mathbf{h}_{G_t}$ is the final \textit{scene-graph} embedding from timestamp $t$.
-After the LSTM processes all the scene-graph embeddings, a temporal readout operation is applied to the resultant output sequence to compute the final spatio-temporal embedding $Z$ given by
+where $\mathbf{h}_{\mathcal G_t}$ is the final \textit{scene-graph} embedding from timestamp $t$.
+After the LSTM processes all the scene-graph embeddings, a temporal readout operation is applied to the resulting output sequence to compute the final spatio-temporal embedding $\mathcal Z$ as

-where the $\textbf{TEMPORAL\_READOUT}$ operation could be the extraction of only the last hidden state $p_T$ (LSTM-last) or could be a temporal attention layer (LSTM-attn).

-In \cite{yu2021scene}, adding an attention layer $b$ between successive LSTM layers improves performance in AV risk assessment and consists of the following components. \textit{LSTM-attn} calculates a context vector $q$ using the hidden state sequence $\{p_1, p_2, ..., p_T\}$ returned from the LSTM encoder layer as given by

-where the probability $\beta_t$ reflects the importance of $p_t$ in generating $q$.
-The probability $\beta_t$ is computed by a {\it Softmax} output of an energy function vector $e$, whose component $e_t$ is the energy corresponding to $p_t$.
-Thus, the probability $\beta_t$ is formally given by

-where the energy $e_t$ associated with $p_t$ is given by $e_t = b(s_0, p_t)$.
-The temporal attention layer $b$ scores the importance of the hidden state $p_t$ to the model objective (e.g., binary classification for risk assessment).
-The variable $s_0$ in the temporal attention layer $b$ is computed from the last hidden representation $p_T$.
-The input sequence's final spatio-temporal embedding, $Z$, is produced by feeding the context vector $q$ to an LSTM decoder layer.